5 Language Lab Apps to Take Your Language Learning Progress to Infinity and Beyond

 It’s very hard not to get hooked on this app, and it transports a real, live language class directly to your phone.
 You’ll feel like you’re seated in a language learning lab at a college or university!

 Videos are very effective tools in learning language.
-FluentU knows this, and the team behind this program went and did something extraordinary to videos.
+FluentU knows this, and has made them the focal point of the immersive language learning program.

-After watching a clip, FluentU’s Learn Mode feature provides a vocabulary review by quizzing you on specific words and phrases presented in the video through a variety of dynamic activities.
-You can even see how every word is used in other authentic video clips across the site.
+After the video, FluentU provides a vocabulary review by quizzing you on specific words and phrases presented in the video through a variety of dynamic activities.

 McGraw-Hill’s Language Lab App contains hundreds of flashcards, exercises and even audio recordings used to support the bestselling books of the company.
 In the French language program, for example, the app houses the collected flashcards and exercises from books like: “Easy French Reader,” “Complete French All-In-One,” “Complete French Grammar,” “French Reading and Comprehension,” etc.